qiaochloe/blog/app/markdown/c-lang.md

 C files have a `.c` extension.
 A valid file name, for example, would be `program.c`.

-Every C program must have a `main` function.
+Most C program need to have a `main` function.
 The `main` function is the first function that is executed.
 There are two accepted signatures for `main`:

 ```c
 // No command-line arguments